nicolasochem/tzip/proposals/tzip-16/tzip-16.md

       [article](https://baking-bad.org/blog/2020/08/28/off-chain-events-and-tezos-tokens-indexing/).
     - Multi-contract off-chain views (= functions on more than one KT1 storages)

 ## Introduction

+This document defines a proposal for an interoperable method for encoding access to off-chain data from a Tezos contract (_KT1 account_).

+The goal is to allow smart contract authors, and wallet and indexer implementors to agree on the location and the shape of a contract's metadata.

+We call metadata all information available on the contract that is not directly used for its operation, and _usually_ only for off-chain consumption.

+This includes authorship/copyright information, descriptions, and **off-chain-views**.
+Off-chain-views are queries (for now REST-API queries or Michelson functions) that anyone can run off-chain to obtain processed information on the current storage of a given contract.

 ## Example Use-Case

+For instance, an FA1.2 (i.e. ERC20-like) token contract may provide, among its metadata fields, a Michelson function “`get-balance`” which gives an account's current balance from the storage.
+The author of the contract can store this information on IPFS and add only an IPFS-URI to the contract's storage.

+Conformity to the TZIP-16 (or a derivative) standard allows a wallet implementation to find the IPFS-URI and decode its contents to find the particular implementation of the `get-balance` off-chain-view in order to display a user's balance in its interface.

 ## Definition of The Standard

+In this section, we define the various components of the standard for human consumption (see annexes and reference implementations for more formal and machine-readable definitions).

 ### Contract Storage